 Trigonometry provides a set of functions that relate the angles of a right triangle to the ratios of its sides.
 These functions, namely sine (sin), cosine (cos), and tangent (tan), form the foundation for calculating unknown angles.
 Understanding how these functions work is essential before diving into the methods for finding angles.

 The process of finding an angle in trigonometry fundamentally involves using inverse trigonometric functions.
-These are the functions that "undo" the standard trigonometric functions.
+Because of that, these are the functions that "undo" the standard trigonometric functions.
 Understanding the relationship between sides and angles, choosing the correct trigonometric function, and applying the corresponding inverse function are the key steps to success.

 Comprehensive Overview